 Prior to becoming an academic, Delaney was a teacher and principal in Newfoundland and Labrador's K-12 public school system.
 Through this lens, he is able to address some of the underlying assumptions of policy implementation.
 Admittedly, some of these assumptions may be common knowledge to those outside of the domain of public education, such as the fact that educational institutions tend to be tradition-bound and resistant to change.
-However, other of Delaney's assertions reveal an insider perspective, such as his firsthand understanding that many policies are met with skepticism by class-room teachers, well-trained professionals, prone to reflecting critically on new policy, that is often formed or at least authorized by lay boards.
+However, other of Delaney's assertions reveal an insider perspective, such as his firsthand understanding that many policies are met with skepticism by classroom teachers, who as professionals are prone to reflecting critically on new policy, that is often formed or at least authorized by lay boards.